Last Updated on

 Taking care of your Zuchon

-Even the cutest of teddy bear dogs need a little assistance from their humans.
+Even the cutest of stuffed toy-looking dogs need a little assistance from their humans.
 After all, you’re their glam squad, teammate, and personal chef, all in one.

 Keep reading to find out just what kind of commitment your Bichon Tzu needs from you.
 These will also help you decide if you can do all these if you get this crossbreed.